kupehtci/DOCUMENTATION/LINUX/File Permissions.md

 #Linux
 # Linux - File permissions

-Linux permissions over the file system controls who can read, modify or execute files or directories.
+Linux permissions over the [[File System|file system]] controls who can read, modify or execute files or directories.

 When a user creates a file, automatically its property belongs to it and the group property to the main group that the user belongs to.